DadsDuds/Asteroids-in-C-plus-plus/README.md

-# Asteroids-in-C-plus-plus
+# Minesweeper-in-C-plus-plus
-Ongoing project attempting to recreate Asteroids in C++.
+Ongoing project attempting to recreate Minesweeper in C++.
 Will update this repository as things continue to develop.
+I plan to utilize object oriented programming as practice.